Implementing Custom Signaling Protocols with gRPC-Web for WebRTC

 }

-const client = new SignalingServiceClient('https://grpc-proxy.yourdomain.com');
+const client = new SignalingServiceClient('https://grpc-proxy.example.com');

-const call = client.exchangeSignals();
+const call = client.exchangeSignals(); // bidirectional stream handle

 pc.onicecandidate = (e) => {